 Manara Cliff Extreme Sports and Night Activities

-Aside from the extreme sports, we enjoyed the heritage tractor tour at the top of the cliff and a cooking workshop led by Chef Raef in which we learnt how to make stuffed vine leaves, while gleaning other essential cooking tips related to homemade hummus.
+Aside from the extreme sports, we enjoyed the heritage tractor tour at the top of the cliff and a cooking workshop led by Chef Raef in which we learned how to make stuffed vine leaves while gleaning other essential cooking tips related to homemade hummus.

 Nighttime activities include an assortment of the daytime activities: tours, cable or mountain rides and meals.
 Our nighttime activity included a cable ride and a bonfire, which was when we got to bond and discuss the new campaign.

 It so happens that 2018 is a historic year.
 It’s the 70th anniversary of Israel and the 20th anniversary of the Manara Cliff tourism site.
 In Israel there is a big campaign to visit the cliff and hashtag your photo with #manara and #youmustbehere.
 The photo below depicts the CEO of Manara Cliff, Doron Medina and CEO Assistant of Azoulay PR & More, Raaya Balhasan holding the slogan sign.
 You are more than welcome to join the celebration.